Romanov's Theorem in Number Fields: The special case of the Gaussian integers

 \section{The special case of the Gaussian integers}

-To get a good lower bound we need to be more careful in estimating Romanov's sum than we have been in the proof of Lemma \ref{SumConvergenceLemma}.
-In the special case of sums of prime elements and powers of $1+i$ within the Gaussian integers we will apply the following two results.
+To get a better constant for Gaussian integers of the form $\pi+(1+i)^k$ we need to be more careful in estimating Romanov's sum than we have been in the proof of Lemma \ref{SumConvergenceLemma}.
+We will apply the following two results.

 \begin{lem} The following bound holds:

 \end{lem}